8 POPULAR SPANISH DRINKS YOU NEED TO TRY

 Agua de Valencia

-Valencia is famous for its oranges and citrus trees, and this drink from the region really highlights that.
-Agua de Valencia is like a Spanish version of a mimosa, bringing together zesty orange juice, bubbly cava, gin, and vodka.
-It’s quite easy to make, and the orange juice gives it a one-two punch of sweet and sour.
-You can drink agua de Valencia in a champagne flute or a cocktail glass, whatever your preference.
+Citrus is one of Valencia’s most famous products and you’ll always be reminded of Valencia when you smell orange zest in the warm summer’s breeze.
+Agua de Valencia is a Spanish version of a mimosa, bringing together zesty orange juice, bubbly cava, gin, and vodka.
+It’s easy to make, and the orange juice gives it a nice sweet and sour punch.
+You can drink Agua de Valencia in a champagne flute or a cocktail glass, depending on your preference.

 Sidra